 RADIX is committed to honest, ethical and legal sales practices.
-Failure to comply with this Code of Conduct will result in disciplinary action, chosen at RADIX discretion, which may include retraining, fines, an account or account taken out of your name (including a chargeback or loss of commissions), loss of bonuses, suspension and/or termination of your service relationship with the company, civil lawsuit, criminal prosecution where appropriate, and responsibility for any and all costs associated with any disciplinary action.
-RADIX reserves the right to terminate any Sales Professional at any time for no reason, or upon the occurrence of any violation of its Code of Conduct directives.
+Failure to comply with this Code of Conduct will result in disciplinary action, chosen at RADIX discretion, which may include retraining, fines, an account or accounts taken out of your name (including a chargeback or loss of commissions), loss of bonuses, suspension and/or termination of your contractor agreement with the company, civil lawsuit, criminal prosecution where appropriate, and responsibility for any and all costs associated with any disciplinary action.
+RADIX reserves the right to terminate any Sales Contractor at any time for no reason, or upon the occurrence of any violation of its Code of Conduct directives.

-Although it is impossible for us to list every possible way in which you could be subject to discipline, the examples below represent a summary of a few of the terms which could violate the underlying principles of honesty, integrity, and fair-dealing required by RADIX Code of Conduct.
+Although it is impossible for us to list every possible way in which you could be subject to discipline, the examples below represent a summary of a few of the terms which could violate the underlying principles of honesty, integrity, and fair-dealing required by RADIX Code of Conduct for Sales Contractors.

 1.1.
 Ensure that you correctly and completely include all relevant information when preparing a customer contract.
 Do not include any untrue information on the customer contract, including putting in temporary contact or payment information.

 1.1.1.
 All required information must be filled out completely and the contract must be signed by the customer prior to the activation of Services.

 1.1.2.
 If using a paper contract, all information should be visible on the customer’s carbon copy of the contract, which must always be left with the customer.

 1.2.
 Do not include your contact or payment information, or information of any RADIX Sales Contractor, as an “emergency contact” for the customer.

 1.3.
 Do not take any action that is contrary to state or federal law regarding any customer Right to Cancel or “cooling-off period.”